realitydeslab/holokit-sdk/README.md

 After changing the rendering pipeline to URP, some of your previous materials will possibly become invalid (they are purple now).
 Don't worry, that is because those objects are using standard render pipeline materials.
 Just give them some URP materials and everything will be fine.

-Now, theoretically, you can build your HoloKit App and run it on your iPhone!
+Now, theoretically, you can build your HoloKit app and run it on your iPhone!

 ### FAQ